Heinenen/discourse-typst/README.md

     - [ ] way to download PDF file
 - [ ] add loading animation if rendering is taking longer
 - [ ] add loading animation if comiler takes longer to download

+# Possible other features
+- [ ] option to replace codeblock with output (like the svgbob theme component)
+    - [ ] maybe with user option to show/copy the source code from context menu